About the Small Schools Coalition

 Dr. Grauer is also the author of two fantastic books that help redefine schooling, and what true education really is.
 You can read the reviews and purchase these books directly by clicking on the images of them below.

-On behalf of Dr. Grauer, as well as our friends and members across the globe, thank you for supporting the Small Schools Coalition!
+On behalf of Dr. Grauer, as well as our friends across the globe, thank you for supporting the Small Schools Coalition!